Known Block Foundation Issues

 Concrete blocks are not solid concrete; in fact, they are largely hollow this can see in the images below.

 Trapped water, typically saturates the concrete blocks causing them to weep or leak onto the basement floor.

 If the cracks in the mortar joints are sufficiently large and there is a sufficient hydrostatic pressure, water will leak into a basement from the mortar joints between the concrete blocks.

 Poured foundations have become the preferred method, although a poured foundation is great in strength these foundations are not without problems.

-As can be seen in the picture below, water will find it's way in through cobbling where the wall meets the footing
+Water will find it’s way in through cobbling where the wall meets the footing.

-Cracks in poured foundations are not unexpected, this can be caused by settling of footings as well as compaction issues
+Cracks in poured foundations can be caused can be settlement of footings and compaction issues